 |Oral exam or presentation||GROUP PRESENTATION||50|

 Individual Presentation (in person or from distance via Skype)

 The assessment strategy is designed to encourage students to engage in the learning of all topics taught in the module, grasp the basic understanding of the key concepts and theories, and develop their ability to understand and analyze complex phenomena in international trade area.

-The weekly lecture classes and the mandatory tutorials sessions will facilitate formative assessment and feedback.
+The weekly lecture classes and the mandatory seminar sessions will facilitate formative assessment and feedback.

 The assessments offer a tight relationship between lectures, tutorials, subject resources, and what students are expected to demonstrate they know and can do.
 Hence, the expectations are unambiguous.
 They also embody the nature of knowledge and skills that students are expected to demonstrate.
 The talks mirror the skills needed in the workplace.